-TeamCity Integration for JIRA Cloud uses Google Analytics engine to collect user interactions with the add-on on all JIRA Cloud instances.
+TeamCity Integration for Jira Cloud uses the Google Analytics engine to collect user interactions with the app on all Jira Cloud instances.
 Additional data is not tracked.

-Besides tracking events with Google Analytics, the add-on aggregates build data from TeamCity servers for showing this data in JIRA Cloud instances with the installed add-on
+Besides tracking events with Google Analytics, the app aggregates build data from TeamCity servers for showing this data in Jira Cloud instances with the installed app.

 Information Aggregation and Usage

-TeamCity Integration for JIRA Cloud add-on aggregates two types of data during its operation:
+TeamCity Integration for Jira Cloud app aggregates two types of data during its operation:

 - TeamCity connection parameters